Discover the Health Benefits of Garlic for Dogs | RogueRaw

 Garlic's pungent properties impart a warming effect on the body, promoting improved circulation and benefiting the lungs, large intestine, spleen, and stomach.
 Furthermore, garlic aids in detoxifying the body by supporting beneficial bacteria in the digestive tract while eliminating harmful bacteria.
 It is particularly beneficial during fall, winter, and early spring to detoxify and balance the digestive system.
 Additionally, garlic enhances liver function, assisting in the breakdown of waste products and promoting nutrient assimilation.

-Numerous studies suggest that garlic offers a wide range of Wealth benefits for dogs.
+Numerous studies suggest that garlic offers a wide range of health benefits for dogs.
 It has shown potential to prevent blood clot formation, lower cholesterol levels, widen blood vessels, inhibit tumor development, and stimulate the lymphatic system to facilitate waste removal.
 Raw garlic and garlic extracts are recognized for their antimicrobial, antiseptic, and antibiotic properties, with garlic often used as an anthelmintic (deworming agent) for pets.

 Misconceptions about Garlic Toxicity.